Eurozone Manufacturing PMI

-In the next part of this series, we’ll analyze the performance of Japan’s flash manufacturing PMI in February 2017.
+In the next part of this series, we’ll look at the manufacturing PMI for India.